LRB-IIMCB/ninetails/README.md

 ### single fast5 support

-Currently, **ninetails** does not support single fast5 files as this format is deprecated by ONT.
+Currently, **Ninetails** does not support single fast5 files as this format is deprecated by ONT.
 Before running the program on single fast5 files, you should convert them to multifast5 with another tool, for instance with ```ont-fast5-api```.

 ## Installation

-Currently, **ninetails** is not available on CRAN/Bioconductor, so you need to install it using ```devtools```.
+Currently, **Ninetails** is not available on CRAN/Bioconductor, so you need to install it using ```devtools```.

 If you do not have ```devtools``` installed already, you can do this with the following command in R/RStudio: